 IBS can flare up over everyday annoyances, especially those that make a person feel tense, angry, or overwhelmed.
-But as reported in a 2004 issue of Psychosomatic Medicine, IBS -- like other chronic conditions -- is even more sensitive to the stress that comes from major life changes, such as a death in the family or a loss of a job.
+But as reported in Psychosomatic Medicine, IBS -- like other chronic conditions -- is even more sensitive to the stress that comes from major life changes, such as a death in the family or a loss of a job.

 Here's a quick look at other digestive conditions that can be aggravated by stress:

 - Indigestion.
 Your stomach growls, aches, or burns.
 Sometimes you feel bloated or nauseated, and you vomit or belch.
 These could all be signs of an ulcer, but millions of people without ulcers have these symptoms, too.
 Doctors call this "functional dyspepsia," but it's better known as indigestion.
 Indigestion is the second most common functional GI disorder, after IBS.
 As reported by the Cleveland Clinic, all of the symptoms of indigestion tend to worsen in times of stress.
 On the bright side, they usually fade when a person has a chance to relax.